From the Beginning: Key Transitions in the First 15 Years of DNSSEC

-In this section, we present results from three perspectives: \one whether keys involved in transitions follow proper life cycle management policies, \two using transition anatomy, we compare key transitions in practice with RFC guidelines specifying rollovers, and \three which characteristics are popular in key transitions beyond key rollovers in terms of our behavior-based classification.
+In this section, we present the results from answering the following three questions: \one Do keys involved in transitions follow proper life cycle management policies? \two How does the anatomy of key transitions in practice compare with RFC guidelines specifying rollovers? \three Which characteristics are popular in key transitions beyond key rollovers in terms of our behavior-based classification?